silviamaggi/smd-com/_posts/2021-03-21-importance-of-sketching-in-ux.md

 <hr>

-If you wish to take it to next level, Dr. Betty Edwards’ _New Drawing on the Right Side of the Brain_ workbook offers effective exercises that reinforce the five basic skills of drawing:
+If you wish to take it to next level, Dr. Betty Edwards’ _The New Drawing on the Right Side of the Brain_ workbook offers effective exercises that reinforce the five basic skills of drawing:

 <ul class="smd-ul">
 <li>The perception of edges.</li>